France: Bike and Barge - Aigues-Mortes to Avignon

 We’ll end our day with a short boat trip up the river to the town of Aramon.
 We’ll be able to see Mt.
 Ventoux off in the distance, a well-known climb in the Tour de France.
 23 miles.

-We’ll bicycle back to our barge through fields of olive and almond trees, sunflowers and lavender, with the sound of cicadas filling the air.
+We’ll bicycle back to our barge through fields of olive and almond trees.
 Then we’ll sail to Avignon.
 25 miles.

 DAY 7: Today we cycle toward Châteauneuf-du-Pape, a region famous for superb wine.
 We’ll have a private wine tasting and learn how the grapes must be grown without irrigation, fertilizer or pesticide and be harvested by hand.

 DAY 8: We’ll say our good-byes after breakfast.
-You can take a short taxi to the Avignon train station for your return home.
+You can take a short taxi to the Avignon train station or airport for your return home.
 Bon voyage!
 0 miles.